Pakistan and state-sponsored terrorism: International isolation

 Pakistan has been threatened in the past of international isolation on allegations of its inability in counter terrorism.
 The 2016 SAARC summit which was to be held in Islamabad in 2016 was cancelled after being boycotted by four nations – India, Afghanistan, Bangladesh and Bhutan.
-Pakistan is listed on the FATF greylist for alleged money laundering and terrorism financing, which makes it difficult for the country to get financial help from international institutions, including the International Monetary Fund, World Bank Asian Development Bank, and European Union.
+Between 2018 and 2022, Pakistan was listed on the FATF greylist for alleged money laundering and terrorism financing, which made it difficult for the country to get financial help from international institutions, including the International Monetary Fund, World Bank Asian Development Bank, and European Union.

-India has not played bilateral cricket with Pakistan since 2013 and, since 2008, has not allowed Pakistani players to participate in the lucrative cricket league, the Indian Premier League (IPL).
-The Indian cricket team no longer tours Pakistan.
-Indians also banned Pakistani actors, singers or directors to work in Hindi cinema and the Indian film industry.
-After the Pulwama terrorist attack, All Indian Cine Workers' Association announced a total ban on Pakistani artists and actors from working in India.
-A majority of the people in India are also against having any sports or cultural ties with Pakistan.

 United States

 US National Security Advisor James L Jones sent a message in the past to Pakistan saying that double standards on terrorism were not acceptable.

 In September 2016, the Chairman of the US House Subcommittee on Terrorism, Congressman Ted Poe from Texas, along with Dana Rohrabacher from California, introduced a bill in the United States House of Representatives calling for a declaration of Pakistan as a state sponsor of terrorism.
 The bill HR 6069 requires the US president to issue a report within 90 days detailing Pakistan's role in supporting international terrorism followed by discussion from the US Secretary of State.
 Ted Poe said in a statement that Pakistan was not only an untrustworthy ally but it has also aided and abetted the enemies of the United States.
 He called the 2016 Uri attack the latest consequence of Pakistan’s longstanding irresponsible policy of supporting and providing operational space for jihadi terrorist groups.
 U.S. Senator John McCain said that the bill would not be successful, and pointed out that it was moved by a small minority within the Congress.
 McCain also acknowledged Pakistan's losses in the fight against terrorism.

-Under the first Trump administration, the U.S. State Department accused Pakistan of failing to respond to terrorist networks operating on its soil, and terminated all military aid to Pakistan.
+Under the first Trump administration, the U.S. State Department accused Pakistan of failing to respond to terrorist networks operating on its soil, and in 2018, terminated all military aid to Pakistan.